‘Triple-threat icon’ Barry Gibb thrills MTSU with unique visit

 Monday night’s visit to MTSU, part of the Department of Recording Industry Chair’s Speakers Series, was the first time Gibb has ever sat down for a public conversation and solo performance.
 John Merchant, a recording industry assistant professor who toured with Gibb for years as part of his concert sound production team, invited his former boss to MTSU.

 Before the Tucker Theatre event, Merchant’s colleagues Michael Fleming and Matthew O’Brien introduced Gibb to several MTSU students who work on the student record label, Match Records.
-Fleming also showed Gibb’s son and touring partner, Stephen, and musical director Doug Emery one of the university’s state-of-the-art recording studios inside the Bragg Mass Communication Building.
+Fleming also showed Gibb’s son and touring partner, Stephen, and musical director Doug Emery one of the university’s state-of-the-art recording studios inside the Bragg Media and Entertainment Building.